nycjay/ai-commit-msg/README.md

 ./build.sh --test-only
 ```

-The build script provides a comprehensive test report including:
+The build script provides a comprehensive test report with coverage statistics for all packages.
-- A detailed coverage report for each package
-- Average coverage percentage across all packages
-- Warning indicators when coverage is too low (below 70%)
-- Clear indication if tests are just placeholders with no real coverage
-- Package-by-package test results
-- Detailed test output is shown when using `--verbose` flag

 ### Running Tests Manually